 I've been raised with nature - so what? 😉

 Hello everyone!
-My name is Baptiste Vidal, I’m currently supporting the Naya Nature project with Aurélia and Claire from September, until the end of my expatriation in this beautiful city.
+My name is Baptiste Vidal, I’m currently supporting the children nature club Naya Nature project with Aurélia and Claire from September, until the end of my expatriation in this beautiful city.

 I was luckily raised in a nice house in Toulouse, with a large garden that are deeply part of my childhood memories, but also to some extent at the root of my openness and achievement in studies today.